kaisama92/Game-Ranking/README.md

 * 5:10 Used CRA to create a react app using a typescript template.

 #### Friday 5/12
-* 8:00 Looking at previous program structures
+* 8:00 Looking at previous program structures/ Troubleshooting Internet